American Committee for the Defense of British Homes: First donations

 The ACDBH received a State Department permit to export weapons on September 3, 1940, though a restriction was imposed that the weapons must be delivered to a civilian body not a government organisation.
 The ACSBH had named a fictitious Civilian Committee for the Protection of Homes in Britain as the civilian body to receive the weapons.
 To comply with the permit the CDC changed its name to match (it later became the Civilian Committee for the Defence of Homes).
 Another restriction was that there was to be no appeal for arms from Britain, it had to appear as a spontaneous American initiative.

 The ACDBH set up 364 local committees across the United States, with at least one in each of the then 48 states.
 The ACDBH organised press releases and public meetings to publicize the campaign.
 As well as donations from American civilians the ACDBH received weapons confiscated by police departments and the Federal Bureau of Investigation.
 Donations were also sought from banks and prisons.
 Donated weapons were concentrated at New York for shipping to Castle Bromwich, England.
-Royal Air Force personnel unpacked the weapons and distributed them, mainly to the Home Guard of MAP factories.
+Royal Air Force personnel unpacked the weapons and ammunition, checked, serviced, sorted, and distributed them, mainly to the Home Guard of MAP factories.